 Work with Your Agent

 Once you know how serious the results of the inspection are and which problems need to be addressed immediately, then it's time to work with your realtor.
 When the most dire repairs have been identified, your realtor may be able to help you negotiate repairs or a lower price for the home.

 Some sellers are highly motivated and cooperative, others are not.
-An experienced realtor will be able to identify the differences between these two types of sellers, and can help you negotiate a fair deal.
+An experienced realtor will be able to identify the differences between these two types of sellers, and can help you with post home inspection negotiations for a fair deal.
 For more information about your home's inspection, and for more information about the best way to proceed, contact your realtor.

 Getting the inspection back can be intimidating, but as long as you do your research and know your options, you should be able to navigate through with little to no stress.